zmuranaka/rock-paper-scissors/README.md

 images
 &nbsp;&nbsp;&nbsp;&nbsp;This folder contains the images used in the game and the header image.
 scripts
-&nbsp;&nbsp;&nbsp;&nbsp;This folder contains all of the JavaScript files used in the game.
+&nbsp;&nbsp;&nbsp;&nbsp;This folder contains all of the JavaScript scripts.
 styles
 &nbsp;&nbsp;&nbsp;&nbsp;This folder contains all of the stylesheets.

 ## Sources:

 I wrote all of the code myself.
 I got the rock, paper, and scissors images from Weber State University, and I created the header in Adobe Photoshop.
+I got the Amiko font files from https://google-webfonts-helper.herokuapp.com/fonts/amiko?subsets=latin, and I got the Cyberspace font files from https://www.onlinewebfonts.com/download/84d59e31b195d8b63648554301efdc33.

 ## Author: